 The University administers its obligations under the DPA in accordance with its Data Protection Policy.

-For specific information on how the University uses personal data, see the staff, student, alumni and website data protection notices.
+For specific information on how the University uses personal data, see our privacy notices.
 For guidance on how to access the personal information the University may hold about you, see requests for personal information.

 The DPA covers personal data, held in digital or structured paper form.
 The Act defines personal data as: